 Northwest Orient Airlines began jet service to Florida in 1960 with new Douglas DC-8-30 jets.
 They were replaced by the slightly smaller Boeing 720-B's in 1961, which were more suited to the medium-haul routes to Florida.
 On February 12, 1963, flight 705, operated by a Boeing 720-B and heading to Chicago, crashed after departure from Miami into the Everglades due to extreme wind shear while passing through a storm system.
 All 35 passengers and 8 crew perished.

-Sample one-way fares from Minneapolis/St. Paul to Tampa: First class $110; Day coach $92; All fares are in U.S. dollars.
+Sample one-way fares from Minneapolis/St. Paul to Tampa: First class $110; Day coach $92; from Milwaukee to Miami: First class $104; Day coach $86; All fares are in U.S. dollars.

 Go to Northwest Orient Airlines timetables or select schedules by aircraft below: